sigasi/sigasi_insights/content/tech/preview.md

 # Improvements

+- Normalized punctuation in error messages
+- Made sure the `Value` doesn't overflow in the documentation export and view
+- Made sure to only show relevant design units in the documentation export dialog
+- Made sure to schedule a recovery build on startup when Sigasi Studio was force killed
+- Removed visual clutter from the graphical views when they are selected
+- Added the possibility of using a `sigasi-doc.css` in the root of the project to customize the documentation export
+  {{< figure src="/img/releasenotes/4.12/SigasiDocCss.png" title="Custom css for documentation export" width="500">}}
+- Added a separate column (`Description`) for code comments in the documentation view
+  {{< figure src="/img/releasenotes/4.12/DocumentationCommentColumn.png" title="Column for code comments in documentation view" width="500">}}
+- Added option to hide state machine conditions when exporting statemachines or documentation through `labels hide` in the [Graphics Configurations]({{< ref "manual/graphics.md" >}})
 - **[VUnit]** Added a checkbox to direct the output from VUnit to a `vunit_out` folder in the project root
   {{< figure src="/img/releasenotes/4.12/VUnitOutputCheckbox.png" title="Checkbox for setting VUnit output to the project root" width="500">}}
 - Improved support for opening HDL files with arbitrary file extensions